Access4all/adg/pages/examples/headings/handling/README.md

 navigation_title: "Handling"
 position: 1
 lead: "To work through and understand the examples in this chapter, it is good to have a screen reader at hand and know how to handle it.
 In addition to this, there are some tools and bookmarklets that can be a huge help in your development workflow."
-changed: "2018-04-09"
+changed: "2018-04-13"
 ---

 # How to handle headings

 # Keyboard only handling

 For keyboard only users, headings don't offer any special functionality.
 So there's nothing to say here.
-Still, you may want to check out [How to browse websites using keyboard-only](/knowledge/keyboard-only/browsing-websites){.page}.
+Still, you may want to check out [How to browse websites using a keyboard only](/knowledge/keyboard-only/browsing-websites){.page}.

 # Screen reader handling